alac/kvoicewalk/README.md

 This will generate an audio file called out.wav using the supplied *.pt file you give it.
 This way you can easily test a variety of voice tensors and input text.

 Play with the command line arguments and find what works for you.
 This is a fairly random process and processing for a long time could suddenly result in a better outcome.
-I'm just figuring this out as well.
+You can create a folder of your favorite sounding voices from the other random walks and use that as the basis for interpolation or just use that as the source for the next random walk.
+You can pass **starting_voice** argument to tell the system exactly what to use as a base if you want.
+Playing around with the options can get you a voice closer to the stlye of the target.

 ## Interpolated Start
 KVoiceWalk has a function to interpolate around the trained voices and determine the best possible starting population of tensors to act as a guide for the random walk function to clone the target voice.
 Simply run the application as follows to run interpolation first.
 This does take awhile and having a beefy GPU will help with processing time.